Octachron/codept/README.md

 Codept can be used as a drop-in replacement for ocamldep, on Linux at least.
 More tests are needed on other platforms.
 Unfortunately, most of OCaml build systems are built around ocamldep limitation and would not benefit directly from replacing ocamldep by codept.

 A possible exception is self-cycle detection: invoking ocamldep on the following "a.ml" file
 ```
 (* a.ml *)
 open A
 ```
 yields directly a circular dependency error.
+See the [integration](#integration) section for a better overview on how to use codept with ocaml build tools.

 ##Compatibility with ocamldep